jairochavesb/blog/posts/2021/12/cracking-challenge-by-disip.md

 >
 > Loop 3: eax = 2; eax + 61 = 63

-Now on address <b>1040112A</b>, we can consider that as a concatenation, the value stored in eax (a counter value + 61) is moved to bh, and in bl we have one of the username chars, let's check the next example:
+Now on address <b>1040112A</b>, we can consider it as a concatenation, the value stored in eax (a counter value + 61) is moved to bh, and in bl we have one of the username chars, let's check the next example:

 > eax = 0
 >